dreamingfree09/secure-file-drop/journal/DEVLOG.md

 Resolution:
 Copied `/src/web` from the build stage into `/app/web` in the runtime stage, and wired handlers in the server mux to serve `/` and `/static/*`.
 Verified by inspecting container paths and confirming `GET /` returns 200 with the HTML payload.

+## 2025-12-27 – Milestone 9: Reverse proxy hardening and public exposure validation

+Context:
+With the backend and storage layers complete, the next objective was to harden public exposure by introducing a reverse proxy in front of the application.
+The goal was to ensure HTTPS-only access, remove direct backend exposure, and enforce basic safety controls at the edge before any real internet deployment.

+Observed behaviour:
+Prior to this milestone, the backend was directly published on the host port and relied solely on application-level controls.

+Expected behaviour:
+All public traffic should terminate at a reverse proxy.
+The backend must not be directly reachable.
+HTTPS should be enforced, basic security headers applied, request body size limits enforced at the proxy layer, and abusive request patterns throttled.

+Resolution:
+- Added a reverse proxy service (Traefik v2) to the Docker Compose stack.
+- Removed direct host port publishing from the backend service.
+- Configured HTTP to HTTPS redirection at the proxy.
+- Enabled TLS termination for proxied traffic.
+- Applied basic security headers (HSTS, X-Content-Type-Options, X-Frame-Options, XSS protection, Referrer-Policy).
+- Configured proxy-level rate limiting.
+- Configured proxy-level request body buffering and maximum body size enforcement.
+- Ensured all public access routes exclusively through the proxy.

+Validation:
+- Direct access to the backend on localhost:8080 fails.
+- HTTP requests to the proxy are redirected to HTTPS.
+- HTTPS requests to the proxy successfully reach the backend.
+- Security headers are present on proxied responses.
+- Burst request testing produces HTTP 429 responses, confirming rate limiting.
+- Oversized request testing produces HTTP 413 responses, confirming proxy-level body size enforcement.

+Outcome:
+The application is now safe to expose behind a reverse proxy, with critical edge protections validated via real requests rather than configuration inspection alone.

+Changes implemented and committed as 1a96baf.